10 Ways to Feed Your Heart Some Love

 - Eat the rainbow (but not Skittles®).
 Reducing sugar intake is important for heart health.
 If craving something sweet, try eating fruit or dark chocolate since these foods have health benefits.

 - Drink (some) wine.
 Antioxidants, which are found in brightly and deeply colored fruits and vegetables, help to fight inflammation.
-Heart disease has been associated with inflammation so the goal is to choose anti-inflammatory foods which include red wine, berries and dark (at least 70%) chocolate.
+Heart disease has been associated with inflammation so the goal is to choose anti-inflammatory foods which include red wine, berries, and dark (at least 70%) chocolate.
+Limit red wine to 1 (6 oz glass) daily for women and 2 (6 oz glasses) daily for men.

 - Use herbs and spices.
 These foods are also rich in antioxidants and add lots of flavor to food.
 They can also help you cut back on your salt intake, which in excessive amounts can raise blood pressure.
 Try out turmeric, ginger, cinnamon, or cayenne pepper.

 - Whole wheat is definitely better.
 There is a lot of confusion around if whole wheat is good or not.
-There is no doubt that whole wheat is better than white (bread, pasta, rice), so whenever you can, go with the whole grain.
+There is no doubt that whole wheat is better than white (bread, pasta, rice), so go with the whole grain whenever you can.

 - Cut out the grease.
 Red meat, bacon, sausages, cheese, cream, butter – sure all of these foods are delicious, but they contain copious amounts of artery-clogging saturated fat so it’s good to limit them.